"/>

 Future Clergy (Need Required Courses)

 Step One: Pray!
-Pray to the Lord of the Harvest ask Him if He is calling you to further your education to prepare for ordination.
+Pray to the Lord and ask Him if He is calling you to further your education to prepare for ordination.
 Classes can be taken through the Pittsburgh District Learning Center and/or an alternative approved ministry prep programs.

 Step Two: Register with the PDCD (Pittsburgh District Clergy Development) Contact the District Secretary Darcy Bell at: [email protected]